Guest article: Training with FUNino

 • Set up two mini goals next to each other and two more mini goals on each side.

-• Place a starting cone approx. 12 meters away.
+• Place a starting cone about 12 meters away.

 • Form rows with balls between the two mini goals (defenders) and without balls at the starting cones (attackers).